Professional Disciplinary Actions

 The disciplinary hearing is not as a formal as a trial in court, but it takes place in a similar manner.
 The professional has the rights to appear and testify at the hearing, to be represented by counsel at the hearing, to call and question witnesses, to cross-examine the agency’s or SRO’s witnesses, and to present evidence on his or her behalf.
 Further, the professional has certain rights to appeal from any adverse decision of the hearing panel.

-On behalf of professionals, the Law Offices of David S. Rich skillfully negotiates, with New York and federal agencies or SROs, settlements of formal disciplinary actions.
-When a settlement cannot be reached, the Law Offices of David S. Rich aggressively defends the brokers in disciplinary hearings before hearing panels.
+On behalf of professionals, the Law Offices of David S. Rich skillfully negotiates, with Manhattan and federal agencies or SROs, settlements of formal disciplinary actions.
+When a settlement cannot be reached, the Law Offices of David S. Rich aggressively defends the professionals in disciplinary hearings before hearing panels.

 Return to Practice Areas page.